marc-mrt/infrastructure-modules/README.md

-# terraform_modules
+# Terraform modules

-A catalog of terraform modules that I iterate on and use.
+A curated collection of terraform modules that I iterate on.

+Go to `./modules/` to start exploring.

+Happy terraforming :v: